danistark1/sensorGatewayAPISymf/README.md

 - DELETE weatherstationapi/{interval}

-that deletes all weather data older interval (default is 1 day).
+that deletes all weather data older than interval (default is 1 day).

 ex.
 ```json